Monday, December 23, 2024

 • resolving existing conflicts and legal uncertainties in the legislation, eliminating gaps in calculating losses.

 In addition, a number of other innovations are being introduced, in particular the risk-based principle of control and the establishment of the 4th category of enterprises.
-The duration of inspections will be up to five days for companies with medium and low risk, and for enterprises with a significant risk – up to 15 days.
+The duration of inspections will be up to five days for companies with a medium and low risk, and for companies with a significant risk - up to 15 days.

 The bill came under a barrage of criticism after registration, most of all from representatives of industry and specialized associations.
 In particular, due to the significant expansion of the powers of environmental inspectors, which potentially contains corruption risks, and also creates pressure on business and does not contribute to improving the state of the environment.